 This post was last updated Jan.
 16, 2022.

 The race to technological efficiency, a Sisyphean battle for talent, and a highly informed consumer marketplace are merely a few of the factors that have industry leaders — and outside industrialists — pushing innovation like never before.

-So how do you, the everyday real estate agent, determine which brand, business model, tech and commission split is best?
+So how do you, the new freshly licensed real estate agent, determine which brand, business model, tech and commission split is best?
 It used to be so simple.
-And what about the fresh licensee?
-Where you choose to land can make a tremendous difference in your career longevity.
-Consider that choice as crucial as your very decision to enter the industry.
+Where you choose to launch your career can make a tremendous difference in your ability to buck the stigma of “most agents leaving the business after two years.”